-The Chemistry of a Healthy Thanksgiving
+Thanksgiving Chemistry: The Science of a Healthy Feast

-What does chemistry have to do with baking?
+Baking chemistry: What does chemistry have to do with baking?

-Are organic cranberries healthier than non-organic cranberries?
+Organic chemistry: Are organic cranberries healthier than non-organic cranberries?

 According to the U.S. Environmental Protection Agency (EPA), while very small amounts of pesticides may remain in or on fruits, vegetables, grains and other farmed foods, that does not mean they are unsafe.
 Additionally, these small amounts can decrease considerably as crops are harvested and transported, then washed, prepared and cooked, before ending up on the dinner table.

-Should I worry about BPA in can liners?
+Can chemistry: Should I worry about BPA in can liners?

 BPA is one of the most thoroughly tested chemicals in use today and has a safety track record of more than 50 years.
 The consensus of major government agencies around the world is that BPA is safe as used in food-contact applications.
 As recently as February 2016, the U.S. Food and Drug Administration (FDA) answered the question: “Is BPA safe?” with one word: “Yes”.